sudheerj/javascript-interview-questions/README.md

 ##### Answer: 3

 When using rest parameters, trailing commas are not allowed and will throw a SyntaxError.
-If you remove the trailing comma then it displays 1st answer
+If you remove the trailing comma and last element then it displays 1st answer

 ```javascript
 let [a, ...b] = [1, 2, 3, 4, 5];